 Andrea had a happy belly after this!

 Alas, our time in Paris was coming to an end.
 We ended up walking back to the Paris du Nord train station, which was good after our delicious dinner!
-We hit 20,000 steps on our Paris explorations.
+We hit 20,000 steps on our Paris in a day explorations.

 Our day in Paris was not without a few hiccups but it was fun to explore a great city and eat it’s great food.